influxdata/docs-v2/content/influxdb/v2.1/reference/cli/influxd/inspect/report-tsi.md

-The `influxd inspect report-tsi` command analyzes Time Series Index (TSI) within a specified bucket and reports the cardinality of data stored in the bucket segmented by shard and measurement .
+The `influxd inspect report-tsi` command analyzes Time Series Index (TSI) within a specified bucket and reports the cardinality of data stored in the bucket segmented by shard and measurement.

 ## Usage
 ```sh